Shaoshuai2019/shaoshuai.github.io/_pages/about.md

 ### <font face="Times New Roman">Publications in 2023</font>

+   * S. Chu, A. Kurganov and R. Xin, [A Well-Balanced Fifth-Order A-WENO Scheme Based on Flux Globalization](./files/Chu-Kurganov-Xin_WB_AWENO.pdf), submitted to Beijing Journal of Pure and Applied Mathematics.

+   * S. Chu, A. Kurganov and R. Xin, [Low-Dissipation Central-Upwind Schemes for Compressible Multifluids](./files/Chu-Kurganov-Xin_Multifluid.pdf), Journal of Computational Physics, 518 (2024), Paper No. 113311, 35 pp.

    * A. Chertock, S. Chu, and  A. Kurganov, [Accurate Deterministic Projection Methods for Stiff Detonation Waves](./files/Chertock-Chu-Kurganov.pdf), Communications in Mathematical Sciences, 22 (2024), pp. 871-910.